 — Sun Creams and Lotions for Dogs

 Unlike human sunscreen, this sunscreen cream for dogs is safe, non-toxic and paraben-free.
 Both UVA and UVB will be screened and blocked efficiently.
 Remember that there is no 100% protection.
+This dog sun protector spray also contains natural aloe vera as moisturizer.

 The cream should be used preventively in priority on your dog’s nose, belly, pads, and paws.
 Made using Shea Butter and Olive Oil, the cream will also be useful after a long day out in the sun as it helps the healing process of your dog’s paws and nose.